Optimizing Layouts for Full Height Content

 </html>

-Using CSS Grid to Fill Remaining Screen Space
+Using CSS Grid to Fill Remaining Screenspace

-HTML and CSS using Grid Layout
+HTML and CSS with Grid Layout

 <!DOCTYPE html>